EthWorks/ethereum.rb/README.md

 ```
 They use [etherscan.io](http://etherscan.io/) as a blockexplorer.

-Note: Helpers work in rails environment only.
+Note: Helpers work in rails environment only, works with rails 5.0+.

 ### Utils rake tasks